axtk/args-json/README.md

 Note that keys and values can be separated from each other either with a space or an equals sign, and the value can be either quoted or not.
 These variants are equivalent.

+The second parameter is optional.
+It is a way to rename argument keys in the output.
+In the example above, `-d` in the input string is renamed to `description` in the output object.

 ### String input

 ```js